voiceflow/general-runtime/README.md

+> [!WARNING]
-Update April 24, 2024: the open-source general-runtime along with the VFR local file will no longer be actively supported.
+> Update April 24, 2024: the open-source general-runtime deployment will no longer be actively supported.
 A longer term sunset plan will be provided.
 It is not recommended to create dependencies or references to this respository.

 ----